 Sex is great on a cruise

 Want to spice things up in the bedroom?
 Nothing compares to a little hanky-panky with a beautiful ocean view, the smell of the water, and the breeze as the ship sails.
 Sex on a cruise ship is a fun way to break out of the ordinary and enjoy some romance with your partner.
-While you might want to avoid doing things on the balcony, it’s also a popular place to get frisky.
+While you might want to avoid doing things on the balcony, some passengers do use it as a place to get frisky.

 Cold this winter?
 Cruises offer a warm getaway